 Imagine my utter surprise when I read the last holiday on the list.
-Number 11 is The Establishment of the Celestial Cow, a holiday whose modern celebration, as far as I am aware, is due to my having reintroduced it two decades ago for our Kemetic Orthodox Faith, based on my translations of ancient Egyptian calendars and mythological texts.
+Number 11 is The Establishment of the Celestial Cow, a holiday whose modern celebration, as far as I am aware, is due to my having reintroduced it two decades ago to Kemetic Orthodoxy, based on my translations of ancient Egyptian calendars and mythological texts.

 Ra tells Nut to start climbing, so He can get as far away from humans as possible, and the myth chronicles their ascent.
 Like most hieroglyphic religious texts, the Celestial Cow myth has a serious side, but for holiday purposes, we focus on the joyous part.
 We also ponder a less joyous, educational part: where human greed and carelessness introduce death and separation from the divine into the created world.

 Eventually, Ra and Nut travel so far up from the earth that Nut gets frightened, and Her legs begin to shake.
 Ra asks Shu, the god of wind and atmosphere, to order each of the four winds to grab one of Nut’s legs and hold it still.
 All copies of the myth from antiquity show an image of Shu and His wind-spirits reinforcing Nut’s legs as She lifts Ra high above the earth.